ddhartma/Sparkify-Project/README.md

 # Sparkify Project Workspace
-Apache Spark Big Data Project to predict users of a web service who are going to downgrade or by cancel their web accounts.
+An Apache Spark Big Data Project - predict users who are going to churn from a web service

 This project is part of the Udacity Nanodegree program 'Data Science'.
-Please check this [link](https://www.udacity.com) for more information.
+Check this [link](https://www.udacity.com) for more information.

+Furthermore: Please take look at my medium Blog post [How to predict users churning from a web service](https://hartmann-david.medium.com/how-to-predict-users-churning-from-a-web-service-4287e134903a)

 ## Content
 - [Spark - a Big Data Framework](#spark_big_data)